JimmyKenMerchant/jimmy-codeviewer/README.txt

 30. 'line20-2' // line number (absolute) you want LINE20COL color
 31. 'line20-3' // line number (absolute) you want LINE20COL color

 No.6 to No.22 are similar to html style attributes.
 But if you use spaces in unquoted values, arguments to function spanSearch (JavaScript) will be broken.
 No.1 to No.5 are the basic of making the table.
-Make sure to add "%" in the value of "number-width" .
-No.23 to No.31 are to use in programming code viewing to change font color on some particular line.
+Make sure to add "%" in the value of "number-width".
+No.23 to No.31 are to use in programming code viewing to change font color on particular rows.

 Jimmy Codeviewer never consider of putting same lines on a page several times.
-Therefore, if you name the same ID to a doubled line, you will meet ID conflict and functional problems on 'spansearch' series and 'divsearch'.
+Therefore, if you name the same ID to the tables which have the same line numbers, you will meet ID conflict and functional problems on 'spansearch' series and 'divsearch'.

 c. '[articleloader_byid"]111(the post ID of jArticle)[/articleloader_byid]':
 d. '[articleloader_byname"]some-thing(the post slug [name] of jArticle)[/articleloader_byname]':
-Likewise 'codeviewer' series, these show jArticles on your posts.
+Likewise 'codeview' series, these show jArticles on your posts.
 But these are not for text but for scripts.
 SVGs and other scripts can be loaded to particular posts.
-Unlike 'codeviewer' series, attributes don't exist.
+Unlike 'codeview' series, attributes don't exist.

 IV.
 Change Color or style on some particular string and row